-Destruction of Anderson localization by a weak nonlinearity
+Destruction of Anderson Localization by a Weak Nonlinearity

-A.S.Pikovsky1 and D.L.Shepelyansky^{2, 1}
+A. S. Pikovsky1 and D. L. Shepelyansky^{2,1}

-1Department of Physics, University of Potsdam, Am Neuen Palais 10, D-14469, Potsdam, Germany

-2Laboratoire de Physique Théorique, UMR 5152 du CNRS, Université Toulouse III, 31062 Toulouse, France
+1Department of Physics, University of Potsdam, Am Neuen Palais 10, D-14469, Potsdam, Germany 2Laboratoire de Physique Théorique, UMR 5152 du CNRS, Université Toulouse III, 31062 Toulouse, France (Received 24 August 2007; published 4 March 2008)

-(Dated: August 24, 2007)

-We study numerically a spreading of an initially localized wave packet in a one-dimensional discrete nonlinear Schrödinger lattice with disorder.
+We study numerically the spreading of an initially localized wave packet in a one-dimensional discrete nonlinear Schrödinger lattice with disorder.
 We demonstrate that above a certain critical strength of nonlinearity the Anderson localization is destroyed and an unlimited subdiffusive spreading of the field along the lattice occurs.
-The second moment grows with time $\propto t^{\alpha}$, with the exponent α being in the range 0.3 - 0.4.
+The second moment grows with time $\propto t^{\alpha}$, with the exponent α being in the range 0.3-0.4.
 For small nonlinearities the distribution remains localized in a way similar to the linear case.